 Tip 5) Brush in Small Segments

-Try brushing in small segments around his body and brush a different section each day, and stop when he gets too worked up.
+Try brushing in small segments around their body and brush a different section each day, and stop when they get too worked up.

-Tip 6) Put Him on a Short Leash
+Tip 6) Put Them on a Short Leash

-You may also try putting him on a short leash while brushing.
+You may also try putting them on a short leash while brushing.
 Some dogs just behave better while on a leash during grooming.

-Detangling sprays or serums, or cornstarch, can help when his hair gets longer and starts to tangle.
+Detangling sprays or serums, or cornstarch, can help when your Doodle’s hair gets longer and starts to tangle.

-Bathing and conditioning him more often should help too – clean hair is easier to brush and keep tangle-free.
+Bathing and conditioning your Doodle more often should help too – clean hair is easier to brush and keep tangle-free.